-This guide explains the different filters in Betaflight.
-I will also show you how I configure the filters for the best possible performance.
+This guide explains the different software filters in Betaflight, which are used to attenuate noise in the system.
+I will also show you a simple way to configure the filters for better performance.

 A Simple Introduction to the Filters in Betaflight

 The two main types of filters used in Betaflight are “Lowpass filter” (LPF) and “Notch filter”.
 There are also other terminology I want to cover related to Betaflight filters.

 Lowpass filters allow low frequency signal to pass through, and attenuate high frequency which is mostly just noise and not needed for our flight controllers.

 You set a cut-off frequency, and the flight controller will simply reduce signals higher than this frequency.
 The attenuation curve is a slope, meaning the higher the signal frequency, the more it is attenuated.

 Notch filters are great for rejecting noise at a very specific frequency band.
 Notch filters are usually more effective for reducing motor noise than LPF, but more manual tuning might be required to determine the bandwidth and center frequency.